linkarzu/linkarzu.github.io/_posts/docker/2023-06-07-install-with-convenience-script.md

 - **Run the script to start the installation (make sure to run it as sudo/root)**
-  - At the end of the installation, you will see the version installed, and also an important note at the bottom, see the exmaple code below
+  - At the end of the installation, you will see the version installed, and also an important note, see the exmaple code below

 ```bash
 sudo sh install-docker.sh